-Believe it or not, at one point in history pepper was more valuable than gold.
-This king of spices originated in Southern India and was once highly sought after and even used as currency as early as 1000 B.C.
-Fast forward to today and you’ll find black pepper on spice racks and kitchen tables all around the world.
-While black peppercorns may be the most commonly used peppercorn, we love having a variety of peppercorns in our culinary toolbox.
+Believe it or not, pepper was once more valuable than gold.
+In fact, it was used as currency as early as 1000 B.C.
+This favorite spice originated in southern India but now makes an appearance on spice racks and kitchen tables all around the world.
+While black peppercorns may be the most commonly used, we love having a variety of peppercorns in our culinary toolbox.
 They add different flavors (and colors) to anything they touch!Read More

 Growing up, game night was one of my favorite things.
 Whether playing at a campground with my family by lantern light, or in my living room on a winter evening with friends while sipping hot cider, game night was something special to look forward to all year long.
 Much of the magic of game night was found in gathering with others and sharing the same activity.
 Now as a parent, I know that one of the best things about board games is how they engage our brains and cognitive process.
 What a great thing to combine that wonderful benefit with my love of herbs.Read More